Ophthalmic Technician Schools

 Currently, there is a shortage of ophthalmic technicians.
 With an aging population, there is an increased demand for eye care services, which is only forecasted to continue as Baby Boomers grow older.

-The highest-paying states currently are Alaska, Minnesota, New Jersey, California, and Oregon.
+The highest-paying states currently are Alaska, Minnesota, Washington DC, Massachusetts, and California.

 Licensing & Certification for Ophthalmic Technicians